jj5/kickass-crypto/README.md

 There are also some silly tests, but we won't talk about those.
 They are not ordinarily run.
 And they're silly.

-If you want to add a normal/fast test create the unit test directory in `src/unit-test/test-XXX`, then add either `fast.php` or `fast.sh`.
+If you want to add a normal/fast test create the unit test directory as `src/unit-test/test-XXX`, then add either `fast.php` or `fast.sh`.
 If you create both then `fast.sh` will have precedence and `fast.php` will be ignored.

-If you want to add a slow test create the unit test directory in `src/unit-test/test-XXX`, then add either `slow.php` or `slow.sh`.
+If you want to add a slow test create the unit test directory as `src/unit-test/test-XXX`, then add either `slow.php` or `slow.sh`.
 If you create both then `slow.sh` will have precedence and `slow.php` will be ignored.